boscoh/inmembrane/README.rst

 it is suggested that locally installed versions are used in the interest of speed, at to be polite to publically available web services.

-As it is the nature of bioinformatic programs that they are changed and updated severely with different versions, stable APIs with consistent output formats are the exception rather than the norm.
-It is very important that you have the exact version that *inmembrane* is written to interoperate with.
+With each dependency, it is important that you have the exact version that *inmembrane* is written to interoperate with, otherwise *inmembrane* is likely to be unable to interpret the output of the downstream analysis program.

 Required dependencies, and their versions: